jucian0/posts/multi-step-form-with-useform.md

 ## Codding the Form component

-The `Form` component should keep all the steps, and the event handlers for `submit`, and `reset` events, this components:
+The `Form` component should contain all the steps, and the event handlers for `submit`, and `reset` events:

 ```tsx
 import { Person, usePersonForm } from "./usePersonForm";